 Reach out to local schools and libraries, providing information about your book and even offering to do a reading.

-Research parent blogs that frequently offer recommendations and provide site owners with a copy of your book.
+Research parent blogs or children’s/young adult book blogs that frequently offer recommendations and provide site owners with a copy of your book.

 Search for Facebook and community websites for children’s and young adult book groups, then recommend your work — perhaps even giving them a free copy to review.